Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation: Modeling multiple functional data

 The imputation of methylation levels across the whole genome is computationally challenging due to the large number of CpG sites.
 In the full WGBS data set, there are about $2.8\times 10^{7}$ CpG sites; even in the smaller Methylation450K data, there are roughly $4.5\times 10^5$ CpG sites, creating computational challenges.
 In contrast, the number of samples we are working with is relatively small: $24$ samples in the WGBS data and $100$ samples in the Methylation450K data.
 The key advantage of our method is that the computation required for imputation scales linearly in terms of the number of CpG sites.

-Here we make several extensions of a class of GaSP models with the nonseparable structure, which has been used for modeling multivariate spatially correlated data and functional outputs \citep{gelfand2004nonstationary,higdon2008computer}.
+Here we make several extensions of a class of GaSP models with the nonseparable structure, which has been used for modeling multivariate spatially correlated data and functional outputs \citep{goulard1992linear,higdon2008computer}.
 First of all, we construct a flexible way to incorporate the correlations across samples and across sites for prediction, with closed form expression of the marginal likelihood and predictive distribution.
 These expressions enable us to establish the connection between this nonseparable model and other models, such as the linear regression and separable models, discussed in Section~\ref{sec:unification}.
 Furthermore, we introduce a computationally feasible approach to large-scale problems with inputs (CpG sites) up to a million without approximating the likelihood function.
-The proof of this section is given in Appendix A. Without loss of generality, we assume the data are centered at zero.
+This computational feasible approach depends on the explicit form of the likelihood in Lemma \ref{lemma:lik_nonseparable1}, which can be computed linearly to the number of samples.
+We further give an exact and fast computation in Section \ref{sec:computation} such that the overall computation of the likelihood is exact and at the order of $O(nK)$ operations, rather than $O((nK)^3)$ operations.
+The proof of this section is given in Appendix.
+Without loss of generality, we assume the data are centered at zero.
 An extension to combine site-specified features is given in the supplementary materials.